-For legislation, Presidential Proclamations, and Executive Orders pertaining to this commemoration, visit the Law Library of Congress' Lesbian, Gay, Bisexual and Transgender Pride Month page.
+For resources pertaining to this commemoration, visit the Library of Congress' Lesbian, Gay, Bisexual and Transgender Pride Month page.

 Pride Family Zone from the Smithsonian